ST. PETERSBURG, Fla. -- Los Angeles Dodgers pitcher Julio Urías was reinstated from administrative leave by Major League Baseball on Tuesday.

 The leave lasted seven days as originally announced.
-In previous MLB investigations, management and the players' association agreed to extend leaves while probes continued.
+In several previous MLB investigations, management and the players' association agreed to extend leaves while probes continued.

 MLB and the union agreed to a domestic violence policy in 2015, giving the commissioner the right to investigate and impose discipline.